Leadership and Governance

 Bylaws of the American College of Obstetricians and Gynecologists

-Conflict of Interest Policy for Executive Board Members, Committee Members, Task Force Members, and Executive and Senior Staff (College and Congress).
+ACOG Conflict of Interest Policy for Executive Board Members, Committee Chairs, Task Force Members, and Executive Staff

 The College's Code of Professional Ethics

-The College's new Code of Professional Ethics was approved by the Executive Board in 2011.
+The College's Code of Professional Ethics was approved by the Executive Board in 2011.

-The College's Scope of Practice of Obstetrics and Gynecology was approved by the Executive Board February 6, 2005.
+The College's Scope of Practice of Obstetrics and Gynecology was approved by the College Executive Board on February 6, 2005.

 Grants, Sponsorships, and Other Support

 The American College of Obstetricians and Gynecologists accepts industry funding to support the College's mission of improving health care for women.
-In 2009, 2010, 2011, and 2012, grants, sponsorship, and other support comprised only a small fraction of the College's total revenue.
+In 2014 and 2015, grants, sponsorship, and other support comprised only a small fraction of the College's total revenue